Table of Contents

 Homemade dog food is another option for when you run out of canned or kibble.
 It’s also a great way to make sure your pet gets natural ingredients from the meal you made yourself.

-However, you have to make sure that the food you make is well-balanced and contains all the nutrients your pooch needs.
+However, you have to make sure that the homemade dog food you make is well-balanced and contains all the nutrients your pooch needs.

 Puppies need about 25% protein while adults need 18%.
 These numbers may differ depending on the age and breed, so make sure to check with your vet what should be the best for your pup.